 However, we deliberately sought varied perspectives from legal scholars drawn not just from across the world but also from an array of fields — e.g., health law, constitutional law, specialists in disability and human rights.
 The complex challenges raised by the pandemic are not the province of any narrow field of expertise.
-Further, as is revealed in the contributions, these different perspectives at times produce distinct rankings of criteria for evaluating the legitimacy and impacts of state (in)actions, and distinct understandings of how willing we should be to accept measures in the interest of a broadly-construed social contract.
+Further, as is revealed in the contributions, these different perspectives at times produce distinct approaches to evaluating the legitimacy and impacts of state (in)actions, and distinct understandings of how willing we should be to accept measures in the interest of a broadly-construed social contract.

-The effect of collecting these many diverse contributions — with all the limitations of the format — is far more a dialogue than a mere compilation of survey responses about COVID-19 and the law.
+The effect of collecting these many diverse contributions — with all the limitations of the format — constitutes a shared basis for future dialogue.
 Indeed, we hope it provides one opening of many for an important set of discussions to have at this critical moment in time.

 We will continually update this page with the responses we receive.
 Browse the full list of submissions below, or click on the interactive map above to read individual posts.